paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-050-national-flood-insurance.md

 <a id="section-4021"></a>
 ## § 4021.
 National Flood Insurance Fund
-**(a) Establishment; availability** To carry out the flood insurance program authorized by this chapter, the Administrator shall establish in the Treasury of the United States a National Flood Insurance Fund (hereinafter referred to as the “fund”) which shall be an account separate from any other accounts or funds available to the Administrator and shall be available as described in subsection (f) of this section, without fiscal year limitation (except as otherwise provided in this section)—
+**(a) Establishment; availability** To carry out the flood insurance program authorized by this chapter, the Administrator shall establish in the Treasury of the United States a National Flood Insurance Fund (hereinafter referred to as the “fund”) which shall be an account separate from any other accounts or funds available to the Administrator and shall be available as described in subsection (f), without fiscal year limitation (except as otherwise provided in this section)—

 (1) for making such payments as may, from time to time, be required under [section 4054 of this title](./chapter-050-national-flood-insurance.md#section-4054);